Fund Spotlight

 Annually, my mother would receive packets from The March of Dimes and The American Heart Association, to name a few.
 She would walk door-to- door asking for donations to those organizations, collect checks, complete forms, and return everything to the local headquarters.
 When her children were in school, she was an active member of the PTA and involved in all school activities.
 If one of her daughters was interested in it, she was all in.

-Many political campaigns enjoyed my mother's keen interest in politics.
+Numerous political campaigns enjoyed my mother's keen interest in politics.
 Her participation in local, state, and federal politics was witnessed by many.
-She spent many hours volunteering for campaigns, as well as long hours working the polls, until her age prevented her from doing this.
-She cast her last vote at 93!
+She spent countless hours volunteering for campaigns, as well as long hours working the polls, until her age prevented her from doing this.
+She cast her last vote at 93

 Tell us about some things her grandchildren loved about her or doing with her?